WeiLu1/Property-and-Crime/README.md

 Also uses PropertyScraper repository for scraping prices of property in specific areas of interest.

-### Deploying
+### Deployment

-Environment variables file will be needed for postgres communication which will be of the following form:
+Environment variables file will be needed for postgres instance which will be of the following form:

 ```sh